Guillermo Kahlo: Career

 Kahlo's earliest known photograph is from 1897.
 His first project with Secretary of Finance José Yves Limantour was in 1900.
 Kahlo usually used large glass plates that measured 8in x 10in to 11in x 14in.

 In 1901, he set up a photographic studio, working for El Mundo Ilustrado and Semanario Ilustrado.
 He was commissioned by the government to do architectural photographs, probably his best work.
 He also took photographs of churches with other photographers for a six-volume survey in the 1920s.
 José Vasconcelos published Kahlo's work involving the churches in 1923 through Mexico's Ministry of Education.

 Personal life

 Kahlo married Mexican-born María de los Dolores Eleuteria Clotilde Cardeña Espino in August, 1893.
-The night she died giving birth to their third child, he asked Antonio Calderón for his daughter Matilde’s hand in marriage.
-After the marriage, Kahlo sent his and Maria’s daughters away to be raised in a convent.
+The night she died giving birth to their third child, he asked Antonio Calderón for his daughter Matilde's hand in marriage.
+After the marriage, Kahlo sent his and María's daughters away to be raised in a convent.

-Kahlo and Calderón were the parents of seven children, including the painter Frida Kahlo and Cristina Kahlo.
+Kahlo and Calderón were the parents of four additional children, including the painter Frida Kahlo and Cristina Kahlo.
 Cristina was the only one who had children.
 Frida once commented that, in her childhood, she would sometimes be present when her father suffered from epileptic seizures and would give him aid.

-Kahlo died on April 14 1941 in Coyoacán, Mexico City.
+Kahlo died on 14 April 1941 in Coyoacán, Mexico City.

 In popular media

 Kahlo was played by Roger Rees in the 2002 film Frida.

+Kahlo had his portrait painted by his daughter, Frida Kahlo, in 1951, and he was included in the 1950 painting titled Portrait of Frida's Family (Family Tree).
+Both paintings are located at the Frida Kahlo Museum.